Fernthedev/beatsaber-quest-porting-guide/README.md

 There's many ways we can optimize our mod to be as fast, or even _faster_ than the PC counterpart.

 ### Recreate/Replace functions
 If the function is simple, such as a math method, you are _**encouraged**_ to use a C++ implementation of it.
 Either by the `std` library or rewriting it yourself.
-While the code is functionally similar, you avoid the overhead il2cpp incurs and these minor changes make a big difference in the long run
+While the code is functionally similar, you avoid the overhead il2cpp incurs and these minor changes make a big difference in the long run.

 ### Use C++ alternative types
 This is similar to the previous method, except instead of methods we use C++ native types or structs.